TouchNote

 TouchNote is a mobile app for smartphones, tablets and website for sending printed, personalized postcards, greeting cards, other photo products as well as gifts.

-TouchNote was notably one of the first subscription card sending services.
-It operates in the $15B worldwide cards and photo merchandise market, and ranked as one of Europe's fastest growing tech companies, in Inc. 5000, Deloitte Fast50 (2015),Sunday Times TechTrack (2017) and Financial Times 1000 (2018).
+TouchNote was one of the first subscription card sending services.
+It operates in the $15B worldwide cards and photo merchandise market.
+It was ranked as one of Europe's fastest growing tech companies in the Financial Times 1000 (2018).

 The company is privately funded and based in London and New York.
 The Android and iOS apps and website are regularly updated with new features.

 TouchNote was first launched in 2008 and is based in London.

 Company profile

 The company was founded by Raam Thakrar and Paul Burdin in 2008, and was launched to the public in November 2008.

-The TouchNote apps and website convert users' photos into postcards, greeting cards, and other photo products which are printed and posted by TouchNote on behalf of the user.
+The TouchNote apps and website convert users' photos into postcards, greeting cards, and other photo products, which are printed and posted by TouchNote on behalf of the user.